urvish667/fiction-app/docs/google-adsense-setup.md

 3. Ensure the site is deployed in production mode
 4. Look for any errors in the browser console
 5. Check the AdSense dashboard for any policy violations or account issues

+### Common Issues

+**CSP Violations**: If you see Content Security Policy errors in the console, ensure that the CSP configuration in `src/lib/security/headers.ts` includes all necessary Google AdSense domains.

+**Script Loading Issues**: Use a standard HTML `<script>` tag instead of Next.js `<Script>` component to avoid `data-nscript` attribute issues that AdSense doesn't support.

+**Ad Slot Errors**: Make sure you're providing valid ad slot IDs to the AdBanner component in production.
+Without slot IDs, only placeholder ads will be shown.

+**Development vs Production**: Ads only load in production mode.
+In development, you'll see placeholder ads regardless of your configuration.

 ## Further Resources